mazwat/mazwat.github.io/design-patterns-ws.md

 Note - Please **don't start the exercises** below until the begining of mondays workshop as the task will be done in groups.
 {: .callout .callout--info}

 You will be assigned a specific pattern in pairs in todays session.
-ONce you have a pattern to research
+Once you have a pattern to research.

 ## EXERCISE
 ### Research and Implement a design pattern in code